-As a homeowner, you rely on your heating and cooling system throughout the year.
+As a homeowner, you rely on your furnace and cooling system throughout the year.
 Keeping your furnace well-maintained will ensure it keeps working when you need it most.
-Proper maintenance will also help extend your HVAC system's life.
-The following tips will keep your furnace running smoothly and help you avoid costly heating repair.
+Proper maintenance will also help extend your HVAC system’s life.
+The following tips will keep your furnace running smoothly and help you avoid costly furnace repair.

 Keep Your Outdoor Unit Clear

 Your outdoor HVAC unit should not be obstructed.
 Trim back any shrubs or trees near your outdoor unit to keep it clear.
 You should have at least two feet of clearance around your HVAC unit.
 Remove any debris such as twigs or fallen leaves.